2024-2025 Graduate Course Catalog

 Admission

 Applicants must hold a minimum of a B.S. or B.A. degree.
 Incoming students are expected to have two semesters of the following courses: calculus, chemistry, and physics or biology, as well and at least three Earth science courses, such as: Paleobiology, Sedimentology, Mineralogy, Structural Geology, Geochemistry, Geophysics, Climatology, Geomorphology and/or Hydrogeology.
-Any missing coursework must e completed during the first two years of graduate study.
+Any missing coursework must be completed during the first two years of graduate study.
 Students are strongly encouraged to have participated in an approved summer field course or comparable field experience.
 Substitutions may be granted upon petition of the department.
-The department only admits students that have identified faculty advisors, so it is highly recommended prospective students contact potential advisors in your field of interest either before or after application.
+The department only admits students that have identified faculty advisors, so it is recommended prospective students contact potential advisors in your field of interest prior to submitting your application.
 GRE scores are now optional for graduate admission and departmental support (teaching and research assistantships).
 We evaluate applications based on fit with your advisor, grades and GPA, coursework, personal statement, research experience, and letters of recommendation.
-International/non-native English speakers must take the TOEFL exam.
-We generally require a minimum composite TOEFL score of 85 and no sub-score below 20.
+International/non-native English speakers must present scores from one of the Syracuse University approved proficiency examinations.
+While we require a minimum composite TOEFL score of 85 and no sub-score below 20, competitive applicants typically have scores > 100.

 Student Learning Outcomes